Cradle to Cradle - The standard for sustainable products.

 Photovoltaic systems are obviously an environmentally friendly source of energy.
 But here at Solarwatt, we care not just that our panels generate sustainable energy themselves, but that they are also manufactured in a sustainable way.

-That's why we had our vision-H series panel products, and Vision 60M and EasyIn generation modules tested by the independent Cradle to Cradle Products Innovation Institute (C2CPII) and its German partner agency, EPEA.
+That's why we had our Panel vision GM 3.0 series (*formerly known as panel vision H series) panel products, and Vision 60M and EasyIn generation modules tested by the independent Cradle to Cradle Products Innovation Institute (C2CPII) and its German partner agency, EPEA.

 The result: We were awarded the silver level Cradle to Cradle Certification® for our extremely durable glass-glass modules.
 Only three photovoltaic manufacturers have been granted certification worldwide.
 In Germany, we are the first, and so far, we stand alone.

-The vision-H series panel and the modules of the vision 60M and EasyIn series were awarded the silver level Cradle to Cradle Certification®.
+The Panel vision GM 3.0 series panel and the modules of the vision 60M and EasyIn series were awarded the silver level Cradle to Cradle Certification®.

 We invest in clean energy every day.